rayme1975/my_cookbook/README.md

 After every new development on the site I would save my work and proceed to upload the changes that I had made to both Platforms

 Both platforms have the exact same code deployed to them.
 The current number of commits stands at 73.
-Each commit represents a large or small adjust ments and is describe with a comment as to what was done.
+Each commit represents a large or small adjustments and is describe with a comment as to what was done.

 ## Credits